xwang112358/bee_oda_caves/README.md

 2. Derive eye mask via SAM
    - run `./test_bee/SAM/segment_eyes.ipynb` to segment the eyes and save the eye masks for further processing.
 3. Run `./test_bee/contour_analysis.ipynb` to analyze the eye masks and calculate the interommatidial angles.
+4. The results are saved in `results/` folder.